INTRODUCTION: CAN MAGNESIUM HELP ME FIGHT INFLAMMATION

 And today, this happens a lot more than you may be aware of because stress, by the body’s definition, is not just the bad stuff.
 The body reacts to all your good stress this exact same way too!

 Thus, the expression “Life Happens” could really be “Stress Happens” and you need to help your body manage that stress better.
-To help your body manage stress better, more often, you need enough magnesium in your cells.
+To help your body manage stress better, more often, you need enough of this mineral in your cells.

 Who isn’t getting enough magnesium?
 Most of us. >70% of US adults currently do not meet the recommended daily allowance (RDA) of 400 mg.
 That’s not better!

-Food preferences, intolerances, processing, soil health, and intake of other nutrients are just some of the reasons why magnesium intake is too low.
+Food preferences, intolerances, processing, soil health, and intake of other nutrients are just some of the reasons why your intake may be too low.
 That’s not better either!

 If your body does not have enough magnesium to meet its needs, guess what happens?
 Problems sleeping!
 Too much or too little of this mineral can result in sleep disruptions, so it’s important to take in the right amount.